 Much of the work is routine and often requires repeat at determined intervals.
 In the majority of the cases seen and attended by the practitioner there is little or no morbidity of the leg and foot.
-In many cases, there is need for routine maintenance occasioned by diabetes mellitus, arthritic hands, eye troubles, ankylosis of the spine, obesity, pregnancy, etc. Many patients will simply have difficulty reaching their feet for routine maintenance - others appreciate the help of a practitioner who they can trust to trim and maintain their nails properly.
-Much of the morbidity that is encountered is directly attributable to the ageing process.
+In many cases, there is need for routine maintenance occasioned by diabetes mellitus, arthritic hands, eye troubles, ankylosis of the spine, obesity, pregnancy, etc. Many patients will simply have difficulty reaching their feet for maintenance - others appreciate the help of a practitioner who they can trust to trim and maintain their nails properly.
+Many of the conditions encountered are directly attributable to the ageing process.
 Hip and knee pathologies contribute considerably to the need.
-As a trained observer, the Foot Health Practitioner contributes to the health of the populace by screening and alerting other practitioners to indicated diabetes mellitus, potential ulceration, malignancies, etc.
+As a trained observer, the Foot Health Practitioner contributes to the health of the populace by screening and alerting other practitioners to indicated diabetes mellitus, potential ulceration, malignancies, and other conditions.

-Knowledge of the patient’s medical status is taken into account in order to execute the work safely and cause no medical complication.
-Hygiene, instrument skills, communication skills, and a good measure of dexterity are important to the task, as are record-keeping and regular updating.
+The patient’s medical status is taken into account in order to execute the work safely and cause no medical complication.
+Hygiene, instrument skills, communication, and a good measure of dexterity are important to the task, as are record-keeping and regular updating.
 Dressing/padding/offloading skills are essential, as is the ability to manage minor wounds.

-The need of referral of cases requiring the expertise of other medical professionals including Podiatrists is well understood and practiced.
+The need of referral of cases requiring the expertise of other medical professionals is well understood.
 Ethics consistent with the medical professions are held, recognised and respected.

 Podiatry is the profession by which recalcitrant external conditions and unfavourable internal structure, disease and pathological conditions are addressed.
 The podiatrist takes on those cases requiring specialist leg and foot support that cannot be delivered by the Foot Health Practitioner.
-The full skills of a Podiatrist would be needed and utilised in only a small proportion of the total of presenting cases.
-Podiatrists are trained to a higher level (BSc Hons Podiatry Degree) than the Foot Health Practitioner (NCFE Level 4 Diploma), and should reasonably be expected to have a deeper understanding of issues that threaten the viability of foot and limb.
+Their full skills would be needed and utilised in only a small proportion of presenting cases.
+Podiatrists are trained to a higher level (BSc Hons Degree) than the Foot Health Practitioner (Level 4 Diploma), and should reasonably be expected to have a deeper understanding of issues that threaten the viability of foot and limb.

 The Podiatrist has all the skills required of a practiced Foot Health Practitioner, but the exercise of these skills is supported by greater academic preparation.
 Ethical behaviour extends to Foot Health Practitioners and other members of the care team, and referral to a Foot Health Practitioner should be an appropriate and practiced care pathway.